Nava Tintarev is an Assistant Professor and Delft Technology Fellow in the Web Information Systems group

 , Faculty of Electrical Engineering, Mathematics and Computer Science at TU Delft.
 She studies how to best present and adapt the presentation of complex data (using both natural language generation, and visualizations) in artificial advice giving systems.

-) looks at ways of improving the transparency and decision support for recommender systems (like Amazon and Spotify), in recommendation scenarios that contain both surprising recommendations and trade-offs.
-She is also leading a smaller CEL project looking at issues relating to fake news in education and problem-based learning: SuSPECT: Scaffolding Student PErspectives for Critical Thinking.
+project looks at ways of improving the transparency and decision support for recommender systems (like Amazon and Spotify), in recommendation scenarios that contain both surprising recommendations and trade-offs.
+She is also leading a smaller project looking at issues relating to fake news in education and problem-based learning: SuSPECT: Scaffolding Student PErspectives for Critical Thinking.
 She is currently interested in contributing to projects and grant applications tackling issues regarding ethics in big data, algorithmic transparency, fake news, and filter bubbles.

 explanations, natural language generation, human-computer interaction, personalization (recommender systems), and visualization.

-I have published over 35 peer reviewed papers
+I have published

 ), nature conservation